realcaesar/skicoin/README.md

 What is Skicoin?
 ----------------

-Minerium is a mineable Scrypt crypto coin, a coin which use the litecoin protocol and blockchain technology.
+Skicoin is a mineable Scrypt crypto coin, a coin which use the litecoin protocol and blockchain technology.

 • Algorithm:        Scrypt